Cost of Living in Tokyo – 2024 Guide

 I know you would say what the Japanese language has to do with the cost of living.
 Yes, it does.
 Many services in English are generally more expensive than those from service providers who can’t offer English support.

-Moreover, knowing Japanese would make you interact with locals more effectively to gain the advantage of their knowledge of places and ways to cut down your cost of living.
+Moreover, knowing Japanese would allow you to interact with locals more effectively and take advantage of their knowledge of places and ways to cut down your cost of living.

 Not Depending on Imported Goods

-More dependency on imported goods, especially from developed countries, can significantly increase your cost of living.
-Unlike smaller cities, Tokyo offers abundant availability and supply of foreign goods, including food.
-However, you will find such goods quite more expensive than the local goods.
+Dependence on imported goods, especially from developed countries, can significantly increase the cost of living.
+Unlike smaller cities, Tokyo offers abundant foreign goods, including food.
+However, such goods are quite more expensive than local goods.

-However, one interesting thing is that many imported items for food and even electronics from some Asian countries are cheaper than the same produced locally in Japan, even by the same producer or manufacturer.
+However, one interesting thing is that many imported items, such as food and electronics, from some Asian countries are cheaper than those produced locally in Japan, even by the same producer or manufacturer.

 Better route planning for local transport